-There is no application process for the Poverty Reduction Credit.
-The Department of Community Services will determine eligibility in June of each year.
-If you are eligible, you will receive your first PRC payment in July of the current year.
+You do not need to apply for the PRC.
+The Department of Community Services will determine if you are eligible in June of each year.
+If you are eligible, you will receive your first PRC payment in July.

-- Individuals and couples that received Income Assistance from January to December of the previous year.
-Only one person of the married or common-law couple can receive the credit on behalf of the family.
+- You are an individual or couple that received Income Assistance from January to December in the previous year.
+If you are a married or common-law couple, only one person in your household can receive the credit.

-- Income Tax Return filed for the previous tax year.
+- You filed your Income Tax Return for the previous tax year.

 Poverty Reduction Credit Line: 1-866-424-1269.

 The PRC provides financial assistance to Nova Scotians without children who are living in poverty.

 Can I receive the PRC by direct deposit?

 Yes, you can get the PRC by direct deposit.
 If you received Income Assistance by direct deposit, it will already be set up to send you the PRC.

 If you need to set up direct deposit, call 1-866-424-1269 and our staff will help you.

 Will the PRC affect other benefits I receive, like the GST rebate or my Income Assistance?

 The PRC will not affect any of your other federal or provincial benefits.